 Holding a dominant position, with or without affecting real or potential competitors, does not constitute an illegal conduct.
-Monopoly or a dominant position is not prohibited per se; only the abusive use of such a position is considered anticompetitive behavior.
+Neither monopolies nor dominant positions are prohibited per se, what is considered to be anti-competitive conduct is the abuse of that position.
+The CP agrees to sanction only the abuse of dominant position and not its holding.